rafbgarcia/angular-parse-wrapper/README.md

 Parse Wrapper
 =====================

-A wrapper for better using Parse with AngularJs
+A wrapper for better integrating AngularJs and Parse

 ## Using